vivek-pr/airflow-alpine-k8s/docs/security.md

 ## Updates
 Monitor Airflow and dependency release notes for security patches.
 Rebuild and redeploy the image when vulnerabilities are fixed.

+## Automated Updates
+The repository uses Dependabot to monitor the Dockerfile and GitHub Actions for security patches.
+Pull requests are created automatically when new versions are available.

+## Image Signing
+Images built by the CI pipeline are signed with [cosign](https://github.com/sigstore/cosign).
+The signature can be verified using the public key stored in the repository.

+## Compliance Checks
+Run `tests/test_security_compliance.sh` to perform a kube-score audit of all Kubernetes manifests.
+This should be executed before any production deployment.